mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 A workspace can host any number of projects.
-It's not uncommon to have a single workspace that hosts every project.
+It's not uncommon to have a single workspace that hosts every project on the computer.
-Either way the environment variable `GOPATH` must be set to point to the top directory of the workspace currently being used.
+The environment variable `GOPATH` must be set to point to the top directory of the workspace currently being used.

 Create a `go` directory in your home directory.